adar2/Facebook-Posts-Automation/README.md

 You can run tasks by selecting one or more tasks from the tasks list and click the run task button.

-if you find this script useful and want to donate , Bitcoin: 3Lp9nPK52o9Rn3emFLiqofLvbnL7GoDZvo